softservedata/lv210/readme.txt

 In the winter time we go
 Walking in the fields of snow;

+Where there is no grass at all;
+Where the top of every wall,

 Pointing out the way we came,

 And our mothers always know,